Pet Behavioral Issues

 If they’re still young and starting, they might only find it as a rough play.
 However, if an adult dog is trying to bite you, then they might not have learned that biting is wrong.
 Another possible answer is that your dog is getting aggressive.
 The first step is to rule out a medical issue and other obvious reasons like resource guarding and then address the problem.

-Is it bad to let my dog sleep with me?
+Is it bad to let my dog sleep on the bed with me?

-There’s actually nothing wrong to let your dog sleep with you even though some may argue that dogs are dirty, shed a lot, might have parasites, and don’t really smell good.
+There’s actually nothing wrong with letting your dog sleep with you even though some may argue that dogs are dirty, shed a lot, might have parasites, and don’t really smell good.
 But, if they’re clean and healthy, please do go ahead!
 Your dogs will be very happy to sleep with you.
 Sleeping with dogs can actually improve a person’s sleep.

 How do I stop my dog from jumping on my bed?